Bkliger/project-01/README.md

 Database
 There are two models - users and events.
 A user can host and participate in many events and an event can have many participants (users).
 The application uses referencing in Mongo to accomplish this.

+Disapointments
+* I would have like to search on Date as well but could not get the returned json date to match my entered value.